phillipivan/companion-module-peavy-ratc/companion/HELP.md

 ### Variables

-The detected control aliases and their values are returned as variables.
+The detected control aliases, their values & positions are returned as variables.

-Variables are not created when in RATC v2 RAW mode to preseve system resources.
+Variables are not defined when in RATC v2 RAW mode to preseve system resources.
+They can still be referenced if you follow the pattern of $(yourModuleName:controlAliasValue_rawAlias) or  $(yourModulePosition:controlAliasValue_rawAlias).
+They will not have a value assigned until used by an action.

 ## Version History